 West Virginian and grandmother Marian Lucille Herndon McQuade (with her husband’s support) initiated her grassroots efforts to create Grandparents Day in 1970.
 She didn’t want to create another cards and flowers holiday but instead envisioned a family day to celebrate the importance of grandparents.
 A day to spend more time together and celebrate the multigenerational family with private gatherings, family reunions or community events.
 It is also a day of giving.

 Finally, Mrs. McQuade succeeded in her quest.
 In 1979, President Jimmy Carter proclaimed the first Sunday after Labor Day each year as National Grandparents Day.
 Reportedly, September was chosen to signify the “autumn” years of life.
 The proclamation (in part) reads:

 “Grandparents are our continuing tie to the near-past, to the events and beliefs and experiences that so strongly affect our lives and the world around us.
 Whether they are our own or surrogate grandparents who fill some of the gaps in our mobile society, our senior generation also provides our society a link to our national heritage and traditions.”

-I’m a sucker for handmade crafts.
-In fact, I still have a “baby box” of crafts, colored papers, and cards from my now adult children.
+I’m a sucker for handmade crafts, any time, but definitely as one of my top gift ideas for grandparents Day.
+In fact, I still have a “baby box” of crafts, colored papers, and cards from my now-adult children.

 Create a book or poster titled, “Why We Love Grammie” or “Why Grandpa is the Best.” list their many reasons.
 Illustrate with a photo collage or draw your own pictures.